mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkConnection.rst

 .. php:method:: listTubes(  )

-    The list-tubes command returns a list of all existing tubes
+    :Description: The list-tubes command returns a list of all existing tubes

 .. php:method:: pauseTube( $tube , $delay )

-    The pause-tube command can delay any new job being reserved for a given time
+    :Description: The pause-tube command can delay any new job being reserved for a given time
     :param string $tube: The tube to pause
     :param integer $delay: Number of seconds to wait before reserving any more jobs from the queue
     :returns: *boolean*